jaantollander/masters-thesis/content/20_hpc.md

 ## Linux operating system
 An *operating system (OS)* is software that manages computer resources and provides common services for application programs via an *application programming interface (API)*.
 At the time of writing, practically all high-performance computer clusters use the *Linux operating system* [@osfam].
-The *Linux kernel* [@linux-kernel-source] is the core of the Linux operating system, written in the *C programming language*.
+The Linux *kernel* [@linux-kernel-source] is the core of the Linux operating system, written in the *C programming language*.
 It derives from the family of *UNIX operating systems* and closely follows the *POSIX standard*.
 For a comprehensive overview of the features of the Linux kernel, we recommend and refer to *The Linux Programming Interface* book by Michael Kerrisk [@tlpi].

 <!-- TODO: explain Application binary interface (ABI) -->

-This work will refer to the Linux kernel as the *kernel*.
 The kernel is the central system that manages and allocates computer resources such as CPU, RAM, and devices.
 It is responsible for tasks such as process scheduling, memory management, providing a file system, creating and terminating processes, access to devices, networking, and providing an application programming interface for system calls, making the kernel services available to programs.
 *System calls* enable user processes to request the kernel to perform certain actions for the process, such as file I/O, and provide separation between kernel space and user space.